 After seeing Michael Buffer on TV as the ring announcer for some of the most famous boxing matches in the world, Bruce wondered: Could it be?
 He asked his father, Joe Buffer, who revealed to him some shocking news: Joe had married a woman while he served in World War II and had a son.
 They divorced soon after and he never saw the kid again.
 That kid?
 Michael Buffer.

 Michael's foster parents gave him the last name Huber.
 When he went to the Vietnam War, the recruiters saw his birth certificate featured the surname Buffer and told him that was his real name.
 He went by it ever since.

 So in 1989, Michael received a phone call from Joe.
 The three of them got together in California for dinner and hit it off.
 Just like that, a family was reconnected.

 Bruce eventually became his brother’s manager.
-After watching Michael do his thing in the ring for Evander Holyfield vs. Riddick Bowe in 1992, including belting out his “Let’s Get Ready To Rumble!” catchphrase, he hatched an idea to make Michael a very rich man.
+After watching Michael do his thing in the ring for Evander Holyfield vs. Riddick Bowe in 1992, including belting out his famous “Let’s Get Ready To Rumble!” catchphrase, he hatched an idea to make Michael a very rich man.
 He trademarked the phrase and became president and CEO of their company, The Buffer Partnership.

 Professional Poker, TV & Endorsements